Big Change Logo

 Many young people find the way the exam system works increasingly stressful and not a true reflection of what they can do or are good at.
 Furthermore current assessments are not giving universities, colleges or employers the kind of information they want when trying to ascertain a young person’s capabilities.

-Over the past two years, Rethinking Assessment has been learning from, and building on, best practices around the world to design an approach to assessment that helps every young person to thrive.
-Working on practical ideas and approaches to be piloted in schools, they have identified a powerful way forward: Learner Profiles.
-Drawing on work underway in the USA and Australia in particular.
+Rethinking Assessment has been learning from, and building on, best practices around the world to design an approach to assessment that helps every young person to thrive.
+Working on practical ideas and approaches to be piloted in schools, they have identified a powerful way forward - Learner Profiles - drawing on work underway in the USA and Australia in particular.

 Rethinking Assessment’s vision is for every young person to put together a Learner Profile during their 14 year learning journey, including evidence of what they can do, what they have achieved, the story of their learning and a portfolio of their best work.

 Young people will start creating their Learner Profile at school, topping it up as they go to demonstrate a range of achievements and show the breadth of their knowledge and capabilities.
-The profile will give universities, training providers and employers real information about the young person’s competencies in crucial skills and provide a rounded picture that goes beyond a set of exam numbers and letters.
+The profile will give universities, training providers and employers real information about the young person’s competencies in crucial skills and provide a rounded picture that goes beyond a set of exam grades.

 Rosie Clayton

-Project Director Rosie is an education specialist working on leading projects and initiatives spanning education, skills, technology and lifelong learning.
-Her work bridges policy and practice, systems thinking and social change, and she has wide ranging experience building new programmes in education, working from community level to government level to drive change.
+Rosie, Head of Rethinking Assessment is an education specialist who has led projects and initiatives spanning education, skills, technology and lifelong learning.
+Her work bridges policy and practice, systems thinking and social change.
+Rosie has wide-ranging experience building new education programmes, and working at the level of communities and government to drive change.
 She started out working for the Studio Schools Trust, setting up new schools across England which bridge education and industry, and for a digital skills start-up which created pop up design labs in schools.
 More recently, Rosie was an Associate Director at the Royal Society of Arts leading the Cities of Learning programme, and has worked with Ashoka, the Global Education Leaders Partnership and the World Innovation Summit for Education developing the field of learning ecosystems globally.